-The Actuaries' Code defines five key ethical principles which members are expected to observe in the public interest and to promote confidence in the work of actuaries and in the actuarial profession
+The Actuaries' Code (“the Code”) has six principles which Members are to comply with in order to build and promote the confidence in the work of actuaries and the actuarial profession.

 - Competence and care

 As one of the six key principles of the Code, impartiality is placed in sharp focus and states that:

 “Members must ensure that their professional judgement is not compromised, and cannot reasonably be seen to be compromised, by bias, conflict of interest, or the undue influence of others.”